Overview

 2. The Inferred Mineral Resource in this estimate has a lower level of confidence than that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
 It is reasonably expected that the majority of the Inferred Mineral Resource could be upgraded to an Indicated Mineral Resource with continued exploration.

-3. The Mineral Resources in this news release were estimated in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines (2014) prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council and CIM Best Practices (2019).
+3. The Mineral Resources were estimated in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council.

-AgEq and AuEq calculated at an Ag/Au ratio of 75:1.
+11. AgEq and AuEq were calculated at an Ag/Au ratio of 77:1 for out-of-pit Mineral Resources.

 Dave Duncan P. Geo., VP Exploration of Silver Tiger, Charles Spath, P. Geo., VP of Technical Services of Silver Tiger, and Eugene Puritch, P.Eng., FEC, CET, President of P&E Mining Consultants are the Qualified Persons as defined under National Instrument 43-101.
 Mr. Duncan, Mr. Spath and Mr. Puritch have reviewed and approved the scientific and technical information related to the Mineral Resource Estimate.

-• 13-year mine life recovering a total of 60 Million payable silver equivalent ounces ("AgEq") or 776,000 gold equivalent ounces ("AuEq"), consisting of 16 Million silver ounces and 571,000 gold ounces; Total project undiscounted after tax cash flow of US$445 Million
+• 10-year mine life recovering a total of 43 million payable silver equivalent ounces (“AgEq”) or 510 thousand payable gold equivalent ounces (“AuEq”), consisting of 9 million silver ounces and 408 thousand gold ounces;

-• Total project undiscounted after tax cash flow of US$445 Million
+• Total Project undiscounted after-tax cash flow of US$318 million;

-• Initial capital costs of $59 Million, including $7.7 Million in contingency costs, over an expected 12-month build, expansion capital of $33 Million and sustaining capital costs of $31 Million over the life of mine ("LOM")
+• Initial capital costs of $86.8 million, which includes $9.3 million of contingency costs, over an expected 18-month build, expansion capital of $20.1 million in year 3 and sustaining capital costs of $6.2 million over the life of mine (“LOM”);

-• Average annual production of approximately 4.6 Million AgEq oz or 59,000 AuEq
+• Average annual production of approximately 4.8 million AgEq oz or 56.7 thousand AuEq oz; and

 History of the El Tigre Mine District & Geological Journal Articles